Amazon’s healthcare ambitions have a new target: your home

 Moving into senior care

-Most of Amazon’s health launches focused on senior care.
-Alexa Together, a new $19-per-month subscription service, provides users with 24-7 access to an emergency help line that they can summon with the sound of their voice.
+Most of Amazon’s health launches focus on senior care.
+Alexa Together, a new $19-per-month subscription service, provides users with 24/7 access to an emergency help line they can summon with the sound of their voice.

 The new subscription is an extension of Care Hub, a free service Amazon launched last year on the Alexa platform.
 Care Hub connects to fall detection and other monitoring devices and proactively sends family members updates.
-With the launch of Alexa Together early next year will come the ability to notify multiple people involved with an individual’s care.
-It also has a remote assist feature, so that family members can easily provide tech support for their older family member by helping them set up personal reminders, enable hands-free calling, and link up their favorite music service.
+With the launch early next year of Alexa Together will come the ability to notify multiple people involved with an individual’s care.
+It also has a remote-assist feature, so that family members can easily provide tech support for their older family member by helping them set up personal reminders, enable hands-free calling, and link up their favorite music service.
 Current Care Hub customers will get a free year of Alexa Together.
 There’s also a six-month free trial for new users.

 Finally, Amazon announced one more senior-focused product: Astro.
 The mobile robot provides an array of surveillance features, as Fast Company editor Harry McCracken points out in his review.
 But the ability to check on aging family members may prove one of its most salient services.

 “You could use the Astro smartphone app to instruct a robot at your parents’ home to find your father, or to look for him on a regular schedule—such as first thing in the morning—and report back,” writes McCracken.
 The robot works with Alexa Together, enabling it to make emergency phone calls or contact a caregiver.
 But the robot is also testing out nurse-like features.
-Through a collaboration with a company called Omron, which makes health monitoring devices, Astro will be able to remind people to check their blood pressure.
+Through a collaboration with a company called Omron, which makes health-monitoring devices, Astro will be able to remind people to check their blood pressure.

 These updates are important in the wider context of Amazon’s healthcare endeavors.
 The company recently announced that it would be taking its employee telehealth program Amazon Care nationwide.
-It also has a prescription drug delivery engine called Amazon Pharmacy and Pillpack, which not only delivers medications, but organizes daily drug regimens.
-While Amazon Care isn’t available to everyone yet and Amazon Pharmacy has yet to take off in a meaningful way, Amazon has made clear it wants to build the future of care at home—and it starts with seniors.
+It also has a prescription drug-delivery engine called Amazon Pharmacy and Pillpack, which not only delivers medications, but organizes daily drug regimens.
+While Amazon Care isn’t available to everyone yet, and Amazon Pharmacy has yet to take off in a meaningful way, Amazon has made it clear it wants to build the future of care at home—and it starts with seniors.